 With that said though, the Brooklyn Bridge is by far the more popular option here, which can make it a very crowded option as well.
 This can lead to it even being unenjoyable at times due to the shear amount of people (which is why I would recommend an early morning walk).

-While the Manhattan Bridge still brings the tourists, it won’t feel as crowded and hectic as the Brooklyn Bridge pathway.
+While the Manhattan Bridge still brings some tourists, it won’t feel as crowded and hectic as the Brooklyn Bridge pathway (it is one of the more non touristy things to do in NYC).
 You may not feel the same energy as being on the Brooklyn Bridge but you will still get those views.

 End of the day, if I had to pick I would still say Brooklyn Bridge due to it being more of an experience.
 But if you have the time, I would highly recommend getting both bridge walks in during a visit.